 - UT offers an attractive benefits package, including a reduced rate for health insurance and access to sports facilities at work.
 Flexible work schedules can be arranged.
 There is a childcare located in the middle of the UT’s green campus and there is an international primary school in town.

 - An engagement in the strategic DeSIRE capacity building program, offers a unique opportunity to develop your research line within the network of academic scholars and practitioners focused on resilience, an opportunity to organize events and initialize projects that have an impact.

 Information and application:

 For more information please contact Prof.dr.
 T.Filatova, email@example.com .
-Please upload your application via www.utwente.nl/vacatures/en before March 15th, 2019.
+Please upload your application via www.utwente.nl/vacatures/en before May 5th 2019.
 Your application should include (1) a motivation letter clearly stating how you meet the selection criteria and also outlining your research and teaching interests, (2) a detailed CV with the full publications list, (3) a two-page statement with your personal vision on research and teaching, and (4) names and contact information of 3 references.
-Review of applications will start in March 2019 and will continue until the position is filled.
+Reviews of applications will start in April 2019 and will continue until the position is filled.